Government Whistleblower (Qui Tam) Claims Attorneys

-So called “qui tam” cases can be described as a “fraud on the government” claim.
+So-called “qui tam” lawsuits can be described as “fraud on the government” claims.
 And when the government is defrauded, so are the taxpayers.

-Do you suspect your employer is cheating on corporate taxes, abusing government contracts, committing financial fraud against the government, or defrauding the government in pursuit of financial gain?
+Do you suspect your employer is cheating on corporate taxes, abusing government contracts, committing financial fraud against the government, or defrauding the government to pursue financial gain?

-If so, you may have a whistleblower (qui tam) claim and could potentially recover from 15% to 30% of any financial recovery owed the government.
-While a small portion of qui tam cases settle for tens of millions of dollars, most successful cases settle for $2 million or less, according to the Taxpayers Against Fraud (TAF) website, and the average whistleblower award in a $2 million case is $320,000 if there is only one whistleblower.
+If so, you may have a whistleblower (qui tam) claim and could potentially recover from 15% to 30% of any financial recovery owed to the government.
+While a small portion of qui tam cases settle for tens of millions of dollars, most successful cases settle for $2 million or less, according to Taxpayers Against Fraud (TAF), and the average whistleblower award in a $2 million case is $320,000 if there is only one whistleblower.1

-It is important to act quickly when filing a whistleblower or qui tam case.
-According to the federal False Claims Act only the first person to file a whistleblower lawsuit can proceed with the legal action and collect monetary damages.1
+It is vital to act quickly when filing a whistleblower or qui tam case.
+Under the federal False Claims Act, only the first person to file a whistleblower lawsuit can proceed with the legal action and collect potential monetary damages.

 - What Is a Whistleblower Lawsuit?